chrisekelley/Andromeda/README.md

 The Account Registration screen, which is used for registering the device on the Syncpoint server, uses the [AccountList-Phonegap-Android-Plugin](https://github.com/seltzlab/AccountList-Phonegap-Android-Plugin).

+The [todos4all](https://github.com/chrisekelley/todos4all) couchapp provides a listing of records from each approved database.
+Here's the [todos4all Couchapp in action](http://andromeda.iriscouch.com/todos4all/_design/todos4all/index.html).
+Thanks alot, Iris Couch!

 ## What does it do?

 It demonstrates how to manage the user registration and management process using Syncpoint-Android.
 After the user registers an email address, the app goes through the process of requesting a user on the remote Syncpoint server.
 Once the admin approves the user on the Syncpoint server, the app creates the user's database on the local device that will replicate with the remote server.